ApexInsurtech/Aspire/README.md

 #### Starting all the nodes at the same time

-To start all the nodes and webservers at the same time, cd to the Aspire main folder and execute the following commands for linux:
+To start all the nodes and webservers at the same time, cd to the Aspire main folder and execute the following:

+#### To deploy in Linux:

 ```./gradlew clean deployNodes``` Deploys Nodes